 We are always pleased to receive your feedback.
-By telling us what you think you help us to meet your needs more effectively, and hence improve the Mental Wellbeing Service.
+By telling us what you think you help us to meet your needs more effectively, and hence improve the Mental Health Service.

 You can give feedback by contacting us via MWS@southwales.ac.uk.
 We also post an annual evaluation questionnaire on this website.
 We welcome feedback anonymously.

 How we’ve responded to your feedback:

 - We have tried to deal with your Disability related queries at MWA appointments, so that you are not asked to book appointments with too many different members of staff.

 - We fitted a 'Queue Here’ rail at Trefforest Student Services reception, to improve privacy when you request appointments.

 - Frosted glass partitions were erected at Atrium to improve the privacy of the waiting area.